 - The demigod Maui in Disney's Moana.

-- A guest appearance in the Star Trek: Voyager episode, "Tsunkatse."
-(His first non-wrestling acting gig, though even that was originally envisioned as a Dualvertisement for WWE and Voyager on UPN.)
+- A guest appearance in the Star Trek: Voyager episode "Tsunkatse."
+This was actually his first dramatic acting gig, though even that was originally envisioned as a Dualvertisement for WWE and Voyager on UPN.

 - A cameo on That '70s Show playing his real-life father, Rocky Johnson, who was also a wrestler.
 The characters went to see Rocky at a wrestling event.